felixzsh/wweb-botforge/README.md

 - Basic auto-responses with regex patterns
 - Message queues with configurable delays (in validation)
 - Cooldown protection for auto-responses to prevent spam
+- Outbound webhooks with retry logic and cooldowns

 ### 🔄 **Coming Soon**
-- Webhooks for advanced integrations
 - REST API for external message sending
 - Distribution as ready-to-use service
 - Web management interface